tkdesign/tma/readme.md

-# skriptovacie-jazyky-2023-po
+# Architectural studio website with custom PHP microframework

 ## About

-Project of the website of an architectural bureau.

-The backend of the site is written in php and is compatible with version 7.4.
-The frontend uses a template with vanilla JavaScript, as well as Bootstrap 5 library to style the interface and implement various special effects.

-The server side of the site does not use any php frameworks or CMS, only pure php.
-Especially for this project wrote its own implementation of the concept of MVC and routing requests.
-The singleton pattern for the basic dispatching and rendering class is also used.
+Architectural studio website project based on custom PHP microframework.
+The site has a simple admin area for managing content.

 ## Copyrights

-The author of the backend and frontend of this project is Petr Kovalenko.
+Author of the site: Petr Kovalenko, 2023.

-Photos of completed projects and renderings of architectural concepts are provided for this site by architect Maria Tolypina, who holds the exclusive copyright to them.
+Author of photos and renderings: architect Maria Tolypina, who holds the exclusive copyright to them.
 Use of these materials outside of this site is possible only with her permission.

 ## Getting started